thomasjjj/tg-keyword-trends/README.md

 - The tool is designed to work like Google Trends showing daily volume of key terms and map over time.
 - Date filtering allows you to narrow a search into a shorter time period.
 If left blank, it automatically scales to the maximum range of the data.
 - The tool uses Telegram search which means it is particularly good for Russian language searches and generally handles word endings well.
-- Generates individual graphs for each key term.
+- Generates individual graphs for each key term or grouped term set.
-- Generates aggregated graph showing all key terms in a search on the same graph for comparison.
+- Generates aggregated graph showing all key terms or term groups in a search on the same graph for comparison.
+- Generates percentage and rolling-percentage graphs to help compare keyword matches against estimated channel activity.
+- Generates an optional wordcloud image from matching message text when the optional `wordcloud` package is installed.
 - Compiles a report PDF that shows the graphs and prints the full code for auditing of data and validation of evidence.
 - Outputs a TXT file summary including all the main stats, e.g, date run, channels searched, and relative volume per channel.
-- Optional media download for results (this massively (like really massively) prolongs the time needed to run the tool)
+- Optional concurrent media download for results (this massively (like really massively) prolongs the time needed to run the tool).
-- Downloaded media has filename channelid_postid so it is easy to find the original.
+- Downloaded media has filename channelid_postid so it is easy to find the original, and a JSONL manifest is used to skip duplicate downloads.